CodyDiab/Jot-Down/README.md

 # Jot Down

-## Jot Down is a note taking application flexing the abbility to create and access API data via the Express js framework.
+## Jot Down is a note taking application flexing the ability to create and access API data via the Express js framework.

 <img src="./screenshot/Screenshot (15).png" alt="">